 Cons: Mobile only, not beginner friendly

-Mycelium is a popular mobile app wallet with a wealth of advanced privacy and security features.
+Mycelium is among the best mobile crypto wallets with a wealth of advanced privacy and security features.

 Yes, the wallet can be a bit complicated for newbie users, but it’s still one of the safest and fastest on the market.
 As an open-source software program, Mycelium is constantly being upgraded.